synnaxlabs/synnax/client/ts/api/client.api.md

     } | null | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "ResourceSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type ResourceSet = change.Set<ID, Resource>;

 // Warning: (ae-forgotten-export) The symbol "resourceTypeZ" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "ResourceType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type ResourceType = z.infer<typeof resourceTypeZ>;

 // Warning: (ae-forgotten-export) The symbol "Request_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RetrieveOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type RetrieveOptions = Omit<Request_2, "keys" | "names" | "search">;

 // Warning: (ae-forgotten-export) The symbol "RetrieveRequest" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RetrieveOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type RetrieveOptions_2 = Pick<RetrieveRequest, "includeSchema" | "excludeFieldData">;

+// Warning: (ae-missing-release-tag) "RetrieveOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type RetrieveOptions_3 = Pick<RetrieveRequest_3, "rack" | "offset" | "limit" | "includeState">;

 // Warning: (ae-forgotten-export) The symbol "RetrieveRequest_4" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RetrieveOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type RetrieveOptions_4 = Pick<RetrieveRequest_4, "limit" | "offset" | "makes">;

+// Warning: (ae-missing-release-tag) "Retriever" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 interface Retriever {
     // (undocumented)